flemay/envvars/docs/automation_and_configuration.md

 ## master branch

 master is always releasable (unless tests are not passing).
-A change to master triggers a GitHub Action which tests the code, sends the code coverage, and builds a Docker image without pushing it.
+A change to master triggers a GitHub Action which tests the code, and builds a Docker image without pushing it.

 The master branch is also protected by:

 - requiring status checks to pass before merging
-  - codecov/project
   - Test GitHub Action
 - requiring branches to be up to date before merging